 Employers look to team players to help build an office culture that’s friendly, which helps retain workers and attracts top talent.
 Being collaborative with your coworkers also strengthens the quality of your work.

-6. Multiculturalism and Diversity
+6. Equity and Inclusion

-The individual with multicultural or diversity awareness demonstrates openness, inclusiveness, sensitivity, and the ability to interact respectfully with all people and understand individuals’ differences.
-Embracing diversity helps eliminate prejudices and ignites thought, creativity, innovation, and inclusion.
+“The individual with equity and inclusion awareness demonstrates openness, inclusiveness, sensitivity, and the ability to interact respectfully with all people and appreciate individuals’ differences,” Katz says.
+“Embracing diversity also ignites thought, creativity, innovation, and inclusion.”